What do newborns and senior citizens have in common? Neither are showing up for clinical trials.

 Newborn participation took center stage during a May 1 Capitol Hill policy panel, co-hosted by the Coalition for Clinical Trials Awareness and the National Coalition for Infant Health.
 Moderated by Alliance for Patient Access Chairman David Charles, MD, the panel explored the challenges and barriers to enrolling newborns in clinical trials.

 “Enrollment of children and infants is woefully inadequate,” Dr. Charles explained, adding that 90 percent of medications given to infants have never been FDA-tested for that age group.

-- Jaszianne A Tolbert, MD, of Children’s Mercy Hospital’s Experimental Therapeutics in Cancer program.
-Dr. Tolbert, who diagnoses and treats children with cancer, explained how patient stories help her communicate the importance of clinical trials for children.
+- Jaszianne A Tolbert, MD, of Children’s Mercy Hospital’s Experimental Therapeutics in Cancer Dr. Tolbert, who diagnoses and treats children with cancer, explained how patient stories help her communicate the importance of clinical trials for children.

 Dr. Tolbert conveyed the experience of Bailey, a girl diagnosed with leukemia at two months old.
 Doctors left Bailey’s mother with little hope, encouraging her to simply “love on [her] daughter” as much as time allowed.
 Then, after one month in a clinical trial, Bailey found herself in disease remission.

 - Joe Murray of debra of America, an international medical research facility.
 Murray described his daughter Ella’s struggle with a rare genetic disease known, epidermolysis bullosa.

 Murray emphasized the importance of trials participation and new treatments for children, describing how a combination of guidance from a patient advocacy organization, webinars and independent research helped him and his wife find treatment options for their daughter.